 Pedagogical studies: The “Framework for K12 science education” ignores stochastic processes altogether, while the Vision and Change in Undergraduate Biology Education” document contains a single point that calls for “incorporating stochasticity into biological models” (p.
 17), but omits details of what this means in practice.
 People (even scholars) often have a difficult time developing an accurate understanding of stochastic processes (see “Understanding Randomness and its Impact on Student Learning” and “Fooled by Randomness“.
 The failure to appreciate the ubiquity of stochastic processes in biological system has been an obstacle to the acceptance of Darwinian evolution.
 In this light, it seems well past time to rethink the foundational roles of stochastic processes in biological (as well as chemical and physical) systems and how best to introduce such processes to students through coherent course narratives and supporting materials.

 A number of studies indicate that students call upon deterministic models to explain a range of stochastic processes.
 The fact that all too often students are introduced to the behaviors of cellular and molecular level biological systems through depictions that are overtly deterministic does not help the situation.
 In the majority of instructional videos, for example, molecules appear to know were they are heading and move there with a purpose.
 Similarly the folding of polypeptides is often depicted as a deterministic process although the proliferation of model-based simulations offers a more realistic depiction (see below).
 That said the widespread involvement of chaperones is rarely acknowledged.
-Macromolecules are commonly depicted as rigid rather than as dynamic; for example, the thermally driven opening and closing of the DNA double-helix (a consequence of the weakness of intermolecular interactions) is rarely illustrated.
+Macromolecules are commonly depicted as rigid rather than as dynamic.
+The thermally driven opening and closing of the DNA double-helix (a consequence of the weakness of intermolecular interactions) is rarely illustrated.
 Molecules recognize one another and (apparently) stay locked in their mutual embrace forever; the role of thermal collisions in driving molecular dissociation (and binding specificity) is rarely considered in most textbooks, and presumably, in the classes that use these books.
 Moreover, the factors involved in inter-molecular interactions are often poorly understood, even after the completion of conventional university level chemistry courses.
 The energetic factors that determine enzyme specificity and reaction rates and the binding of transcription factors to their target DNA sequences, as well as the effects of mutations on these and other processes, often go uncommented on.
 It is not at all clear whether students appreciate that thermal collisions are responsible for the reversal of molecular interactions or that they supply a reaction’s activation energy.
 Cells with the same genotype are implicitly expected to behave in identical ways (display the same phenotypes), a situation at odds with direct observation (see “Stochastic Gene Expression in a Single Cell” and “What’s Luck Got to Do with It: Single Cells, Multiple Fates, and Biological Non-determinism” and the general processes involved in cellular differentiation and social behaviors.
 Phenotypic penetrance and expressivity also involve stochastic behaviors, together with genetic background effects.
-It certainly does not help when instructors introduce a stochastic process, such as genetic drift, in the context of the Hardy-Weinberg model, a situation in which genetic drift does not occur; in fact, such presentations appear to increase student confusion.
+It certainly does not help when instructors introduce a stochastic process, such as genetic drift, in the context of the Hardy-Weinberg model, a situation in which genetic drift does not occur.
+Such presentations are likely to increase student confusion.

-The mechanistic quandary, rarely if ever explicitly considered as far as we can discern, is how can the lac operon “turn on”, that is, how can the lac operon go from repressed to expressed when the entry of lactose into the cell and the inactivation of the lac repressor both depend upon the expression of the operon?
-The situation becomes clear once we consider the behavior of individual cells; LacZ expression goes from off to fully on in a stochastic manner (↑).
+The mechanistic quandary, rarely if ever considered explicitly as far as we can tell, is how the lac operon can “turn on” when the entry of lactose into the cell and the inactivation of the lac repressor both depend upon the operon’s expression?
+The situation becomes clear only when we consider the behavior of individual cells; LacZ expression goes from off to fully on in a stochastic manner (FIG. 2↑).
 Given that there are ~5 to 10 lac repressor molecules and one to two copies of the lac operon per cell, the lac operon can be expressed when the operon is free of bound repressor.
 If such a “noisy” event happens to occur when lactose is present in the media, expression of the lac operon allows lactose to enter the cell, the conversion of lactose into allolactone, the inactivation of the lac repressor, and stable expression of the lac operon.
 The stochastic behavior of the system enables individual cells to sample their environment and respond when useful metabolites are present while minimizing unnecessary metabolic expense (the synthesis of irrelevant polypeptides) when they are not.
-A similar logic is involved in the social process of quorum sensing and a number of other processes, such as the emission of light (via the luciferase system) and the regulation of the DNA uptake system, the generation of persister phenotypes, and programmed cell death (to benefit genetically related neighbors).
+A similar logic is involved in the quorum sensing, the emission of light (via the luciferase system), the regulation of the DNA uptake system, the generation of persister phenotypes, and programmed cell death (to benefit genetically related neighbors).

 What is a biology educator to do?
 The question that faces the reflective educational designer and enlightened instructor is how should their course address the multiple roles of stochastic processes within biological systems?
-I have a short set of recommendations that I think both designers and instructors might want to consider; many have been incorporated into ongoing efforts at course design (which I have recently (2019) begun to think of as educational engineering).
-First, it should be explicitly recognized (and conveyed to students) that stochastic processes are difficult to understand, as witness the common belief in the Gambler’s fallacy and the “hot hand”; students need to be given adequate time to work with, and appropriate feedback on the behavior of stochastic systems.
-Secondly, and rather obviously, instructors should illustrate and articulate the role of stochastic processes in range of biological systems, from phenotypic variation and evolutionary events, including the effects of mutations and various non-adaptive processes (such as genetic drift) to gene expression, drug-target interactions, and reaction kinetics.
-Finally, stochastic behaviors should be accurately and explicitly illustrated.
-This can range from simulations that present representations of molecular (and cellular) level processes should be accurately and explicitly illustrated .
+I have a short set of recommendations that I think both designers and instructors might want to consider; many have been incorporated into ongoing efforts at course design, which I have only recently (2019) begun to think of as educational engineering.
+First, it should be explicitly recognized, and conveyed to students, that stochastic processes are difficult to understand, as witness the common belief in the Gambler’s fallacy and the “hot hand”.
+Students need to be given adequate time to work with, and appropriate feedback on the behavior of stochastic systems.
+Secondly, and rather obviously, instructors should illustrate and articulate the role of stochastic processes in range of biological systems, from phenotypic variation and evolutionary events, including the effects of mutations and various non-adaptive processes (such as genetic drift) to de novo gene formation, gene expression, drug-target interactions, and reaction kinetics.
+Finally, the stochastic behaviors of molecular (and cellular) level processes should be accurately and explicitly illustrated .
 Among currently available examples there are those that illustrate the movement of a water molecule through a membrane either through an aquaporin molecule or on its own, as well as a PhET applet that illustrates the Elowitz et al study on stochastic GFP-expression in E. coli (and allows for student manipulation of key regulatory parameters).
 A simulation of the nature of intermolecular interactions and the role of molecular collisions in their formation has been developed for use with the CLUE Chemistry curriculum.